 Just the Facts

 Joanne Leedom-Ackerman is a novelist, short story writer, and journalist.
 Her works of fiction include upcoming novels Burning Distance and The Far Side of the Desert and also The Dark Path to the River and No Marble Angels.
 Her nonfiction book PEN Journeys: Memoir of Literature on the Line was recently published, and she is the senior editor and contributor to The Journey of Liu Xiaobo: From Dark Horse to Nobel Laureate.
 She has also published fiction and essays in books and anthologies, including Short Stories of the Civil Rights Movement; Remembering Arthur Miller; Snakes: An Anthology of Serpent Tales, The Memorial Collection for Dr. Liu Xiaobo, Fiction and Poetry by Texas Women, the Bicentennial Collection of Texas Short Stories and Beyond Literacy.

 A reporter for The Christian Science Monitor early in her career, Joanne has won awards for her nonfiction and published hundreds of articles in newspapers and magazines, including World Literature Today and international commentary in The Christian Science Monitor, The Los Angeles Times, GlobalPost, and others.

 A member of the Advisory Board of the United States Institute of Peace, Joanne was an adviser on the Emmy-nominated PBS documentary A Force More Powerful: A Century of Nonviolent Conflict.
-She is also an Advisory Board member of Johns Hopkins’ School of Advanced International Studies (SAIS) and is an Advisory Board member of the Krieger School of Arts and Sciences, the Edward R. Murrow Center for a Digital World at Tufts’ Fletcher School of Law and Diplomacy, 100 Reporters, and the International Center for Research on Women.
+She was also an Advisory Board member of Johns Hopkins’ School of Advanced International Studies (SAIS) and is an Advisory Board member of the Krieger School of Arts and Sciences, the Edward R. Murrow Center for a Digital World at Tufts’ Fletcher School of Law and Diplomacy, 100 Reporters, and the International Center for Research on Women.
 She is a member of the Council on Foreign Relations and the Texas Institute of Letters and American and English PEN.

 Joanne has taught writing at New York University, City University of New York, Occidental College and the University of California at Los Angeles extension.
 She holds Master of Arts degrees from Brown University and Johns Hopkins University and graduated with honors from Principia College.